aldoportillo/bropilot/README.md

     });
     ```

+## FAQ

+1. I downloaded a model and need to free up space to install a different model
+   - Delete the model from `~/.ollama/models` and run `ollama run ~llm~` to download the new model

 ## How to run in development

 `cmd + shift + p` -> `Debug: Select and Start Debugging` -> `F5`